 Inventory Lists for Moving

 There are many ways to form an inventory list to implement into moving strategies, but ultimately a list of all your belongings is just that, a list of everything you own.
 Although this is useful knowledge to have, during a move it does little to help manage the move from one location to a new location.
-Coordinating your list with labels on your boxes helps you track what is in each box and eliminates the need to write the specific contents on the box for everyone to see.
+Coordinating your list with labels on your boxes helps you track what is in each box and eliminates the need to write the specific contents on each box.

 - Item category (i.e. furniture, appliances, decor, etc.)